leonp84/code-institute-project-4/README.md

 9. I made sure to have static files (stylesheets, scripts, images etc.) available for Heroku by using the following command in the Command Line: `python manage.py collectstatic`

-10. I create a Procfile for Heroku in my apps root directory.
+10. I created a Procfile for Heroku in my apps root directory.
 This file is simply called `Procfile` and contains the following line:

 `web: gunicorn taskflow.wsgi`